Published in the Vancouver Observer | January 26, 2012 | Circulation 100,000 unique monthly visitors

 “We encourage our friends and allies to remain vigilant, to be pro-active in countering racism, to strengthen our communities of solidarity and resistance, and to never let the haters have power over us.”

 Alarcon questioned why the Vancouver Police Department (VPD)’s hate crimes unit took more than two years to lay charges against the Blood and Honour members.
 In MacDonald’s case, his alleged 2008 beating of Papi Ngoqo, a South African man, was captured on video by a CBC camera.
-In de Chazal and Miller’s case, several witnesses came forward to describe the attack.

 “The really slow reaction from the police – two years to actually respond – is the generally legal atmosphere where racism isn’t taken that seriously in Vancouver,” Alarcon said.
 “It seems the police know the group – there’s enough evidence for the police to shut them down, or investigate their operations.”